h33h33/h33h33.github.io-/README.md

   * The `edit` and `style` commands mostly just dump you into raw HTML/CSS world and leave you to it, but they also wrap git things so that your changes stay synced across all your computers
   * If a git thing is breaking, inspect the situation in `$HOME/.local/share/thoughts` (that's where all *thoughts* data lives)
 * *thoughts'* default configuration pulls two fonts from a CDN ([xz/fonts](https://fonts.xz.style/), not Google).
 You can easily change this with `thoughts style`
-* If you post a thought that contains HTML, that HTML will definitely render in the browser.
-It might work, or it might break horrifically.
-Have fun!
+* If you post a thought that contains HTML outside of a `<block>` tag, that HTML will definitely render in the browser.
+It might work, or it might break.
+Experiment!

 ## Future
-My hope is that as of one of the v0.3 point-releases, "preview" will get implemented and then *thoughts* will be feature complete!
-When 1.0 is ready, *thoughts* will be "done" -- with all future releases being bug fixes and portability improvements.
+As of some v0.3.x point-releases, `preview` will get implemented and *thoughts* will be feature complete.
+When 1.0 is ready, *thoughts* will be done -- all future releases will be bug fixes and portability improvements.

 * ~Use POSIX coreutils so it can run on Mac/BSD/etc.~ Done!
 * ~Use sh rather than bash~ Done!